HUMANS may be beginning to accept the idea of the interconnect of all life as being the keynote to saving themselves and the planet.

 “The microbiome may even have a generational impact, affecting DNA that is then passed on to future generations.
 Emerging research shows that bacteria are absolutely vital for human health, and imbalances in the human microbiome significantly contribute to chronic non-transmissible diseases.”

-The producers of this film are allowing a full and FREE viewing through 1/2/15.
+The this film is the Winner of the Grand Prix Award, Ekotopfilm, Prague 2016, and Winner of the Main Prize (Science and Technology), Envirofilm, Bratislava 2016.
 Please show your support by purchasing a copy of the Microbirth DVD by CLICKING HERE

 Man and Planet